-It is my great pleasure to present to you the Student Handbook 2018-2019.
+It is my great pleasure to present to you the 2019-2020 Student Handbook.
 This handbook contains important information related to your studies and your experience as a Maria College Student.
 You should take some time to familiarize yourself with the information contained here.

-Maria College has been helping students for 60 years to gain excellent degrees, which will lead to meaningful careers in service industries.
+Maria College has been helping students for over 60 years to gain excellent degrees, which will lead to meaningful careers in service industries.
 We want you to be successful and to graduate fully equipped to begin or continue your professional life, or progress to graduate studies.
 Many wonderful opportunities are in front of you because of your learning and experience at Maria College.

-In 2016, President Gamble commissioned the creation of the Department of Student Affairs and launched the Frank E. O'Brien, Jr. Student Support Center.
-This team of highly dedicated and skilled professionals are available to you.
+The Department of Student Affairs located at the Frank E. O'Brien, Jr. Student Support Center consists of a team of highly dedicated and skilled professionals who are available to you.
 It is important that you visit the center and work with the staff to determine which services can help you be successful.
 Academic, personal, and spiritual supports are available as part of our mission commitment to education and formation of the whole person.
 The center is a one-stop-shop and can quickly direct you to on and off-site resources.
 There are many ways you can be involved in College life and we value your gifts and participation.

 We want you to be happy and fulfilled during your time at Maria College.
 If we can help you in any way, please do not hesitate to reach out to us.
 We are waiting to hear from you and want to support you.
-Please email studentsupport@mariacollege.edu to find out more.
+Please email studentaffairs@mariacollege.edu to find out more.